 At the end of the concert, everyone was invited to join in together and play and sing, Twinkle, Twinkle, Little Star.
 This gave even the littlest kids, and anyone who didn’t play an instrument, a chance to be involved.
 I recorded it for you!
 It’s a bit cacophonous – but it was a lot of fun!
 Click the link below to hear it, and come join in singing!

 Here are some other posts about Mother’s Day, including some poems:

-This artilce was posted on Friday, May 11th, 2007 at 12:25 pm and is filed under American Kids Songs, Children's Songs, Countries & Cultures, Holidays Around the World, Learning, MP3 of Twinkle, Twinkle, Little Star, MP3's, Mama Lisa, Mothers Day, Music, Music, Music, Parenting, Recordings of Songs, Teaching, Twinkle, Twinkle, Little Star, USA.
+This article was posted on Friday, May 11th, 2007 at 12:25 pm and is filed under American Kids Songs, Children's Songs, Countries & Cultures, Holidays Around the World, Learning, Mama Lisa, Mothers Day, MP3 of Twinkle, Twinkle, Little Star, MP3's, Music, Music, Music, Parenting, Recordings of Songs, Teaching, Twinkle, Twinkle, Little Star, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

 3 Responses to “Hold a Concert in Your House – Another Way to Make Music a Part of Your Family’s Life”